polkadot-fellows/RFCs/text/0015-market-design-revisit.md

 `RESERVE_PRICE_NEXT = max(p_new, P_MIN)`

-**Note:** To reduce the recovery time from very low prices it is important to, in the case of 100% capacity, at least increment the `RESERVE_PRICE_NEXT` by `DELTA_MIN`, which could be, e.g., 100 DOT.
+**Note:** To reduce the recovery time from very low prices it is important to, in the case of 100% capacity, at least increment the `RESERVE_PRICE_NEXT` by `MIN_INCREMENT`, which could be, e.g., 100 DOT.

 #### Settlement Period (7 days)